Mr Matthew Christopher Barrett

 MA, BA(Hons), BA

 Matthew is currently a PhD student in Anthropology, specialising in archaeology.
 His research interests lie in stone artefact assemblage formation, human-environment interaction, and the use of computer simulation and agent-based modelling in archaeology.
-For his doctoral research, Matthew is investigating the formation of retouched stone tool assemblages through exploratory agent-based modelling.
+For his doctoral research, Matthew is investigating the formation of stone artefact assemblages at Lake Mungo, Australia, through the use of agent-based modelling.

 For his MA research, Matthew investigated stone artefact assemblages from the Fayum, Egypt, and western New South Wales, Australia, to understand how differences in flake to core ratios (common measures of stone artefact assemblage variability) reflected past human movement throughout the landscapes they inhabited.